amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

 Cassandra └ Kafka out
 ```

-To fast forward a bit, this was the solution I went for.
+To fast forward a bit, this was the solution I went for at work.

 I've had this running in production for several months now without issue.
 I'm very pleased with the results and very happy with out easy it was to implement.